-• If the output argument is a string, substitution is performed on it before it is printed.
-The output string may also be specified using the cmdstr keyword argument.
+- If output is a string, substitution is performed on the string before it is printed.
 The string typically contains variables, notably \$TARGET(S) and \$SOURCE(S), or consists of just a single variable, which is optionally defined somewhere else.
-SCons itself heavily uses the latter variant.
+SCons itself heavily uses the latter variant. - If output is a function, the function will be called to obtain a string describing the action being executed.
+The function must accept three keyword arguments: target, source and env, with the same interpretation as for a callable action argument above.